Julzpeter/Blog/README.md

-# PITCH
+# BLOG

 ## Description
-This is an application that allows a user to submit their one minute pitches and other users will leave comments to give their feedback on them
+This is a personal blog website where you can create and share your posts and other users can read them

 ## Author
 Juliet Koech

 ## Date made
-29/6/2019
+7/7/2019

 ## Features
+* The homepage presents users with all blogs
-* User can register or login if he h/she had not
+* User can login or register if he or she hadnt
+* User can add a blog
 * User can upload a profile pic and image at the profile page
 * User can log out when done